MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v0.md

 **`baseImageSource`** - **Base image source**<br>
 `string`.
 Required.
 Allowed values: `default` (Gallery), `customVhd` (Custom).
 Default value: `default`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the source of base image.
+Specifies the source of a base image.
 You can either choose from a curated gallery of OS images or provide a URL of your custom image.
 <!-- :::editable-content-end::: -->
 <br>